sigdeletras/qgis2mapea4/README.md

 # QGIS2Mapea4 (V0.1) <img src="icon.png" height="42" width="42">

-**Complemento para QGIS 3 que crea un visor de mapas web a partir de una capa vectorial usando la API Mapea4 con datos ubicados geográficamente en Andalucia (España)**.
+***Complemento QGIS para crear visores de mapas web con datos geográficos de Andalucía (España) usando la librería Mapea4.***

-Toda la información sobre la API Mapea4 desarollada dentro del SIG Corporativo de la Junta de Andalucía puede ser consultada en el siguiente repositorio [https://github.com/sigcorporativo-ja/Mapea4](https://github.com/sigcorporativo-ja/Mapea4)

-Para más información puede consultarse la entrada en [SIGdeletras.com](http://www.sigdeletras.com/2017/blog/plugin-de-qgis-para-descarga-de-datos-catastrales-inspire/)
+***QGIS plugin to create web map with geographic data of Andalusia (Spain) using the Mapea4 javascript library***.

+QGIS2Mapea4 tiene como objetivo facilitar a los usuarios de QGIS que trabajen con datos ubicados en Andalucía (España), la generación de visores web de mapas usando la librería Mapea4.
+La librería javascript Mapea4, basada en OpenLayers, es un desarrollo dentro del SIG Corporatico de la Junta de Andalucía.
+En la siguiente dirección https://github.com/sigcorporativo-ja/Mapea4 puede consultarse toda la información sobre la misma.

+QGIS2Mapea4 aims to make it easier for QGIS users to make web maps with data located in Andalusia (Spain) using the Mapea4 library.
+The Mapea4 javascript library, based on OpenLayers, is a development within the Corporative GIS of the Regional Government of Andalucia.
+In the following link https://github.com/sigcorporativo-ja/Mapea4 you can consult all the information about it.

 ## Instalación plugin